microsoft/WhatTheHack/xxx-IntroToAzureRedHatOpenshift/Student/Challenge-01.md

 - IoTDevices can fail from a broken heart if they are not together with their thingamajig.
 Your device will display a broken heart emoji on its screen if this happens.
 - An IoTDevice can have one or more thingamajigs attached which allow them to connect to multiple networks.

-## Advanced Challenges (Optional)

-*If you want, you may provide additional goals to this challenge for folks who are eager.*

-*This section is optional and may be omitted.*

-*Sample IoT advanced challenges:*

-Too comfortable?
-Eager to do more?
-Try these additional challenges!

-- Observe what happens if your IoTDevice is separated from its thingamajig.
-- Configure your IoTDevice to connect to BOTH the mothership and IoTQueenBee at the same time.